 Brighten up Brighton & Hove

 The Brighten Up Brighton & Hove campaign reminds cyclists about the law and the need for bike lights in October each year.
 In 2017 during commute time, over 80% of cyclists had effective lights.
 We distributed hi-vis/reflective rucksack covers and basic lights to 400 cyclists who were not prepared.
 Over 42% of collisions in the city are because people fail to look properly.
 It is vital that you can be seen easily on the roads.
-We're working with East Sussex Fire and Rescue Service again in October 2019, as well as doing some activities during the year.
+We worked with East Sussex Fire and Rescue Service again in October 2019, as well as doing some activities during the year.
 Bus drivers highlighted in a recent survey that cyclists without lights/hi-vis in the night was one of their major concerns.

 Exchanging Places - raising awareness of blind spots

 Together we're showing cyclists how they can or can't be seen from bus drivers’ points of view.
 Exchanging Places events are often combined with a week of enforcement beforehand, encouraging cyclists and other road users to minimise their risk on the roads.
 Cyclists can sit in the driver's seat of a bus or truck and discuss with experienced drivers each others' point of view.
 Watch the videos about what one cyclist learned and bus blind spots.
 If you can't make the event the Metropolitan Police have produced a VR video giving you a seat in the cab.

 Limited supplies of high-vis jackets/rucksack covers for cyclists and blindspot mirrors for drivers will be available.
 Just turn up and find out how to best position yourself for safety around large vehicles.
 We also hope to illustrate the specific difficulties articulated lorry drivers have this year which is useful for all road users.